pzolnierczyk/classic-snake/README.md

 # Snake
-Classic snake game created using PyGame.
+Classic snake game created using PyGame, featuring simple start menu and a pause option.

 ### Controls:
 Arrow keys to move the snake